mcauley-penney/microfox/README.md

 Make Firefox less visually intrusive.

-### Goals 📝
+### Principles and Goals 📝
+`µfox` is for users that do not like

+- unnecessary or draining interface items, positioning, and use of space
+- animation and jitter

-The overall goal of these styles is to eliminate some of Firefox's qualities that aren't useful to users who primarily use their keyboard to browse.
-The subgoals below discuss how.
+The overall goal of these styles is to eliminate or improve a lot of instances of these distractions in the Firefox interface.
+The subgoals below discuss how I am currently approaching these principles.

 #### Findbar